AyaEMahmoud/LocalStorageiOS/README.md

 #### What is user defaults?

 This is the most common and the most comfortable way to store and retrieve information.
 UserDefaults work as a key-value storage, with Strings as keys.
+An interface to the user’s defaults database, where you store key-value pairs persistently across launches of your app.
 The value parameter can be only property list objects: **NSData, NSString, NSNumber, NSDate, NSArray, or NSDictionary**.
 For NSArray and NSDictionary objects, their contents must be property list objects.

 #### How is it used?